valueflows/valueflows/docs/README.md

 The vocabulary is presented in several ways, as Linked Open Data using the Resource Description Framework (RDF) family of languages, as well as a GraphQL API and a UML model, and other notations to come.
 We want to support RDF based and non-RDF based use of the vocabulary, basically any way that people want to use software and data on the internet to help create economic networks.

+If this document seems too much to start with, or you just want a quicker overview, you can start here with a [ValueFlows Story](http://mikorizal.org/ValueFlows-Story.pdf).

 You can find us [here on github](https://github.com/valueflows).
 Or come on over and ask questions in the [Welcome Chat](https://gitter.im/valueflows/welcome).